apollographql/apollo-server/docs/source/federation/gateway.md

 ---
-title: The federated gateway
+title: The gateway
 ---

-After you set up at least one federation-ready [implementing service](./implementing-services/), you can configure up a **federated gateway** to sit in front of it.
+After you set up at least one federation-ready [implementing service](./implementing-services/), you can configure a **gateway** to sit in front of your services.
+The gateway **composes** the individual schemas of your services into a federated data graph and then executes incoming operations across those services.

+The `@apollo/gateway` package extends Apollo Server's functionality, enabling it to act as a gateway for an Apollo Federation architecture.

 ## Setup